robertocommit/hive_questions/question_3.md

 FROM results r;
 ```

-### Information Technology
+### Information Technology<br>
-I failed in trying to segment a job based on the department (for example Sales VS marketing).
+I failed in trying to segment a job based on the department (for example Sales VS marketing).<br>
-So I decided to use another apporach, identify which jobs are related to information technology (software, develoeper, analyst...).
+So I decided to use another apporach, identify which jobs are related to information technology (software, develoeper, analyst...).<br>
-Using Stackoverflow survey I have been able to identify the most important Tags of their questions,<br>
+Using Stackoverflow survey I have been able to identify the most important Tags of their questions,
 so now I have a list of ~300 keywords dedicated to IT jobs, which I can use to segment the job titles.

 ### What's next